elken/dockerbot/README.md

 dockerbot
 =========

 A (very) small ruby app to email you RE: docker pushes.
+My knowledge of Ruby is EXTREMELY minimal, and as such, this is very hacked together.
+Nevertheless, it works.
+Feel free to submit pull requests to make it better.

 Setup: